AldiArellano/Data-Science-and-AI---Group-3/README.md

 ## II.
 Gathered Data / Dataset
 The dataset employed in this project is a comprehensive compilation of economic and agricultural indicators, providing a detailed snapshot of the socio-economic insight across various regions in the Philippines.
 These indicators encompass a wide array of quantitative measures that capture the dimensions of economic and agricultural activities, shedding light on the characteristics and disparities that exist among different geographic areas within the country.

-Titled *"A Few Poverty Indicators for the Philippines by Region"*, the dataset has been sourced from Kaggle.com, with the last recorded update dating back to the year 2018.
+Titled "A Few Poverty Indicators for the Philippines by Region", the dataset has been sourced from Kaggle.com, with the last recorded update dating back to the year 2018.
 Kaggle is a renowned platform that hosts datasets and facilitates collaborative data science projects.
 This particular dataset serves as a valuable resource for understanding poverty dynamics in the Philippines, providing insights into various indicators across different regions of the country.
 The dataset is shown on Figure 1.

 <p align="center">
   <img src="Images/Dataset.png" alt="Figure 1">